 How to apply short term programmes Arts

-Before you can apply for an Exchange programme in one of the Arts, you need to send in a portfolio.
-Depending on the school you wish to study, either a DVD, a CD, a link to a blog or Youtube or other is required.
+Before you apply for an Exchange programme in one of the Arts, please contact us first, as depending on the Art programme you wish to study, either a portfolio, DVD, a CD, a link to a blog or Youtube or other is required.
 Furthermore we need some personal details like your name and address, a CV and a motivation letter, your current year of study and study results.
 Applications should be sent to the contact person of the department and always be approved by your International Exchange (or Erasmus) Officer at the home university.

 Specific deadline for Arts programmes to send in portfolio:

 15 February to 15 April